lolalaladegs/chat-system/README.md

     mvn spring-boot:run
     ```

-## Code Coverage
+## Code Coverage & Unit Test

-This project has achieved a code coverage of 99% excluding configuration files.
+This project has achieved a code coverage of 96% excluding configuration files.

 For detailed coverage reports, do the following: